alyhall09/Capstone/README.md

 * Once appropriate station data is downloaded, import data to file and run.
 * Files with prefix 'yearly' include all winter weather precipitation at that location.
-* Files with prefix 'snow' only include winter snow amounts at that location.
+* Files with prefix 'snow' only include snow amounts at that location.
-* Cumulative and SnowCumulative show all station data for all precipitation and snow only precipitation respectively.
+* Cumulative and SnowCumulative show annual rates per station for all precipitation and snowfall respectively.
-* SOCumulative and PrecipCumulative combine exported CSV files from individual notebooks, to create one large dataframe of all states.
-CSV files are available within the SO Cumulative and Precip Cumulative folders.
+* PrecipCumulative and SOCumulative combine exported CSV files from individual notebooks, to create one large dataframe of all states.
+CSV files are available within the Precip Cumulative and SO Cumulative folders.

 #### Author: